The Host Family Experience

 - will be your best resource and some will even monitor and help you with your Spanish-language skills!

+The Housing office always tries to place students according to their preferences, but cannot guarantee these preferences or that students can be hosted with more than one of his/her friends in the same host family.
 Apply early!
 The sooner you do so, you will have more families to choose from the Host Family database.

 Host Family Housing arranged through the University is closed for Christmas and Holy Week Break.
 (Please see the Academic Calendar for exact dates.)